-- it is mounted at /fs/cd0 and: - it has a file /fs/cd0/SOME/DIRECTORY/FILE.INFO
+• it has a file /fs/cd0/SOME/DIRECTORY/FILE.INFO

 In all cases:

 - the mediastore is added to the mediastores table - the mediastore content is not synchronized

 Filtering synchronization by file type

 The MME offers client application developers the ability to choose the file types that the MME synchronizes.
 To have the MME synchronize a file type, you need only to list the file type in the <extensions> element in the MME configuration file mme.conf.